 The council remains accountable to central government, the HSE and local taxpayers for its actions and omissions.
 The council will consult with businesses and other relevant interested parties, including technical experts where appropriate, regarding the level of service and performance the public and business can expect to receive.
-These standards will then be made available to those who have an interest together.
+These standards will then be made available to those who are regulated.